-Using Acronis True Image 2019 and 2020 you can duplicate all your data and make macOS bootable on your new hard drive via Disk Cloning.
+Using Acronis True Image 2019 and later you can duplicate all your data and make macOS bootable on your new hard drive via Disk Cloning.
 You can use this to migrate to a new Mac computer or to clone the system to an external HDD and have a bootable copy of the system.

 Keep in mind the following limitations:

 - Only an entire disk can be cloned, not selected partitions.

 - Only entire disk can be selected as a destination.

 - Fusion Drives are supported as a cloning source and/or destination starting from Acronis True Image 2019 Update 2 (Build 14610)

 For more information about Disk Cloning Utility see product documentation.

 To clone your Mac disk follow the steps below:

 - If you have Parallels Desktop virtual machines running on your Mac, make sure that they are turned off.